Arvindus

 3. 'Ageless Wisdom, Triplicities in Man', Index: 201308292.

-4. The Holy Bible, The Gospel According to Saint Matthew, Ch.
+4. The New Testament of Our Lord and Saviour Jesus Christ, Newly Translated out of the Original Greek, And with the Former Translations, Diligently Compared and Revised, By His Majesty's Special Command, Oxford, 1784, S. Matthew, Ch.
 1, v.
 18. "Now the birth of Jesus Christ was on this wise: When as his mother Mary was espoused to Joseph, before they came together, she was found with child of the Holy Ghost."

 5. Helena P. Blavatsky, The Secret Doctrine, Volume II, in: Theosophical Classics, (CD-ROM), Theosophical Publishing House, Manilla, 2002, p.
 592. "The spiritual male line is vertical │; the differentiated matter-line is horizontal; the two forming the cross or ┼."